mspnp/performance-optimization/ExtraneousFetching/docs/ExtraneousFetching.md

 ----------

-**Note:** If analysis shows that none of these situations apply, then retrieving too much data is unlikely to be the cause of poor performance and you should look elsewhere.
+**Note:** If analysis shows that none of these situations apply, then extraneous fetching is unlikely to be the cause of poor performance and you should look elsewhere.

 ----------